cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/your-contract.md

    {{%expand "All Attack Surface domains:" %}}
    1. On the **Attack Surface** page, select a domain.
+   {{% image src="/deepdive/download-ASM-domains-1.png" alt="Download all Attack Surface Domains" %}}
-   2. Filter targets by Seen, Unseen, or All, and apply any additional filters as needed.
+   3. Filter targets by Seen, Unseen, or All, and apply any additional filters as needed.
-   3. Select **Download CSV**.
+   4. Select **Download CSV**.
-   {{% image src="/deepdive/download-ASM-domains.png" alt="Download all Attack Surface Domains" %}}
+   {{% image src="/deepdive/download-ASM-domains-2.png" alt="Download all Attack Surface Domains" %}}
    {{% /expand%}}

    {{%expand "A DAST report:" %}}